sonnenbe-dot/GBAS-GUI/README.md

 <h2 align="center">Adding and extracting from database</h2>

 In the next part we will add this output along with the medata into a local SQLite database.
 We click on the **Add to Database** button in the right column and set the input fields to the primerfile, metadata file and the JSON output of the second pipeline part.
-If the GUI has not been closed after running the pipeline then the input fields will already be set automatically.
+If the GUI has not been closed after running the pipeline then the input fields will already be set automatically.<br>
+**Warning**: This part will only work if you specified a path to a metadata input file.
 <p align="center">
 <img width="355" height="448" alt="image" src="https://github.com/user-attachments/assets/8f004cf2-c67e-4893-baae-47b641e942e0" />
 </p>